 “Just need to go over a few things.”
 Hotch needed Garcia to try and find the personal ad.
 He’d already texted her what he needed.
 This case had always bugged him.
 Pulling out a case file tucked in the back of the drawer, he started to read.
 He only stopped when Garcia brought him what he asked of her.
 He sent Garcia home, giving her a chance to get some sleep.
 If what Hotch thought was going to happen, happened, the team would need all the sleep they could before they headed to Boston.
 He wasn’t going to go home because that meant talking to Reed and he didn’t want the dragon anywhere near this case.
 There was something coming, and he didn’t want the dragon hurt.

 Go bag dropped inside the conference room they were using, Hotch turned to files that were on the table.
 JJ had worked hard on getting them everything they needed.
 He needed to speak to someone in charge of the Federal Building to get the team what they needed.
 As he left, the rest of the team filed in, dropping their bags near his.
 He found the IT person and made sure that Garcia would have a real connection to them.

 When he walked back into the room, he stopped dead at the sight of Reed in the middle of the table looking at a file with Rossi, Reed only turned and glared at him before looking back at the file.
 He really didn’t need this.

 “You don’t leave the station,” Hotch said in his strongest voice.
-Reed’s head dropped and his entire body language changed.
+Reed’s head dropped, and his entire body language changed.
 He looked like a chastised child.
 The team reacted to it exactly as Hotch figured Reed wanted.
 All of them shifted a little towards the dragon and away from him.
 He needed them to understand.
-Reed still wasn’t looking at him and he needed his dragon to understand more than anyone else in the room.
+Reed still wasn’t looking at him, and he needed his dragon to know more than anyone else in the room.